Southern Gulf Islands

 Category 12 Brewing

-Located on the Saanich Peninsula just off the highway on the way to the ferry and the airport, Category 12 Brewing offers a tasting room with an on-site kitchen.
+Located on the Saanich Peninsula just off the highway on the way to the ferry and the airport, Category 12 Brewing offers a tasting room with an on-site kitchen that makes fantastic food.
 Its beers run the spectrum from standards to barrel-aged specialties—all excellent.

 Île Sauvage Brewing

-Named Rookie Brewery of the Year at the 2019 BC Beer Awards, Île Sauvage is earning a lot of attention for its fantastic beers.
-Stop by its beautiful tasting room to sample from a beer list focused on sour beers, hazy IPAs and barrel-aged saisons.
+Named Rookie Brewery of the Year at the 2019 BC Beer Awards, Île Sauvage gets a lot of attention for its impressive beer list.
+Stop by the beautiful tasting room to sample from a beer list focused on sour beers, hazy IPAs and barrel-aged saisons.

-This popular local brewpub has a solid beer list and a great food menu with lots of events such as music bingo that keep the pub packed.
+This popular local brewpub has a solid beer list and a great food menu with many events such as music bingo that keep the pub packed.
 It recently added a distillery tasting room next door.

 Phillips Brewing & Malting

 One of Canada’s most successful craft breweries, Phillips began as a one-man operation two decades ago.
-Its tasting room is a great place to sample its beers and the brewery also hosts regular events in its backyard throughout the warmer months.
+Its tasting room is a great place to sample its beers, gins and whiskies, along with non-alcoholic beer and craft sodas.
+Phillips’ Beer Shop features a growler bar, beer to go, and a great selection of merch.

 Spinnakers Gastro Brewpub